KeithLabelle/virgil-purekit-go/README.md

 Use this step if you're uninstalling Pure.

-Password hashes recovery is carried out by decrypting the encrypted users password hashes in your database and replacing the Pure records with them.
+Password hash recovery is carried out by decrypting the encrypted users password hashes in your database and replacing the Pure records with them.

 In order to recover the original password hashes, you need to prepare your recovery private key.
 If you don't have a recovery key, then you have to ask your users to go through the registration process again to restore their passwords.

-Use your recovery private key to get original password hashes:
+Use your recovery private key to get the original password hashes:

 ```go
 crypto := virgil_crypto_go.NewVirgilCrypto()